 Since at least 2008, there were steady efforts to reform the current law.
 Now they‘re pushing for it, hard.
-The first hearing for the proposed Self-ID laws in Germany was on November 2nd 2020.
-The two parties of opposition, Grüne (Greens) and FDP (liberals), supported by two other parties, SPD (labour) and Linke (left), want to abolish the „Transsexuellengesetz“ and install a new law, the „Selbstbestimmungsgesetz“ (i.e. self-determination law).
+On August 23 2023, the draft of the “Self-Determination Act” („Selbstbestimmungsgesetz“) was passed in the German federal cabinet.
+The three ruling parties SPD (Social democrats), Grüne (Greens) and FDP (liberals) want to abolish the „Transsexuellengesetz“ and install a new law, the „Selbstbestimmungsgesetz“ (i.e. self-determination law).
 In fact, the term „transsexuality“ was completely erased in the law proposal.

 It includes (by the proposal of the Green party):

 - Self-ID, once a year possible to „change“ legal sex just by going to the civil registry office